Obscuretone/obscuretone.github.io/public/posts/en/fork_the_party.md

 Or do they want those dependencies to remain, with better messaging, targeted benefits, and a grant program with a logo?

-The danger is not that they cannot understand the vocabulary.
+They can understand the vocabulary.
+That is where the danger starts.

 The danger is that they can understand it, repeat it, and route around the control transfer.